 The Patient & Family Advisory Group is a group of patients that closely works with PHCC’s leadership to ensure that patients’ voice is heard, and that proper collaboration is taking place between patients and the organization at all levels of its operations.

-The identified patients and family members shall be engaged with leaders and other staff members to foster and support the voice of PHCC’s clients and families in the design, delivery and evaluation of health services.
+The identified patients and family members shall engage with leaders and other staff members to foster and support the voice of PHCC’s clients and families in the design, delivery and evaluation of health services.

-To be eligible, members of this group must have previously experienced care in PHCC and have shown the willingness to collaborate with health care providers in working on improvements and change.
-They are identified to be part of the PFAG in view of their capability and willingness to provide honest feedback and input about PHCC’s services they have used or continue to use.
+To be eligible, members of this group must have previously experienced care in PHCC and have shown the willingness to collaborate with healthcare providers in working on improvements and change.
+They are identified to be part of the PFAG in view of their capability and willingness to provide honest feedback and input on PHCC’s services they have used or continue to use.

 Overall, PFAG members will be given an opportunity to be part of a meaningful change and contribute as well as to provide PHCC with a fresh perspective on problems and create innovative solutions.

 As one of the PFAG members, you will be invited to join PHCC team members to participate in different committee meetings and be involved in PHCC’s decision-making process that will directly or indirectly impact clients and families in PHCC.
 This group will serve as a platform for you not only to share your perspectives but also to discuss issues and concerns identified from your experience at PHCC, suggesting improvement, etc. through your participation in multiple PHCC committees.

 The PFAG will meet once every three months for one to two hours.
 The timing of the meetings will be agreed on with the members to ensure choosing a timing that suits the majority of the PFAG members.

 Aside from the PFAG meetings, PFAG team members might be called to partake in specific committees that they find interesting and where they feel they can give valuable feedback.